cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 sum = foo.z;
 ```

 This call functions waits for `foo` completion, and then returns its return value.
 Other output parameters are available under their fully qualified names, e.g. `foo.z`.
 The output parameters may be queried as soon as `finished()` returned true.
 Calling `await()` is not necessary before starting another remote call on the same processor.

 ## Mechanism of the remote calls

 This chapter briefly describes how synchronous and asynchronous calls are implemented.

 ### Local side - synchronous call

 * The function parameters are set up in the remote processor.
-* `:functionName*finished` is set to `false` in the main processor.
+* `:functionName*finished` is set to `false` in the remote processor.
-* `@counter` in the remote processor is set to `:functionName*address`.
+* `@counter` in the remote processor is set to the function dispatch index.
 * Waiting for call completion:
   * instruction `wait 1e-15` is executed.
 This skips the rest of the tick, while transferring unspent instruction execution quota to the next tick(s).
-  * loop while `:functionName*finished` equals `false`
+  * loop while `:functionName*finished` in the remote processor equals `false`
-* At this point, it is known that the remote processor has written the output values (`:functionName*retval`, plus all output parameters) to the variables in this processor.
-Values of output parameters are copied to output arguments (this step is removed by optimization when possible).
+* The function return value, if any, and values of output parameters, are copied from the remote processor to the main processor.

 ### Local side - asynchronous call

 * The function parameters are set up in the remote processor.
-* `:functionName*finished` is set to `false` in the main processor.
+* `:functionName*finished` is set to `false` in the remote processor.
-* `@counter` in the remote processor is set to `:functionName*address`.
+* `@counter` in the remote processor is set to the function dispatch index.
 * The code execution continues in the main processor.

-The mechanisms to monitor the call, wait for completion and retrieve output values are implemented by the programmer using the `await()` and/or `finished()` functions.
+Monitoring the call, waiting for completion and retrieving output values must be implemented by the programmer using the `await()` and/or `finished()` functions.

 ### Remote side

 The call mechanism on the remote side is the same for both synchronous and asynchronous calls.

 * Waiting for the remote call is implemented using the `wait 1e12` instruction.
 This wait is over 30 thousands years long, so it never completes.
 The wait also transfers unspent instruction execution quota to the next tick(s).
-* Remote call is initiated by the main processor remotely setting `@counter` to the start of the function.
+* Remote call is initiated by the main processor remotely setting `@counter` to the function entry point in the dispatch table.
 The function starts executing immediately, as all parameters have been set by the caller.
 * Upon completion, the function performs these operations:
-    * All output values (`:functionName*retval`, plus all output parameters) are  set up in the main processor.
-    * `:functionName*finished` in the main processor is set to `true`
+    * `:functionName*finished` is set to `true`.
     * The waiting phase is reentered.

 ## Terminating function calls